MrBallonvas/My-Learning/README.md

-This repo store my notes for tech which I learn
+This repo store my notes for techs which I learn
 ## Using
 1. Clone repo
 2. Open it in Obsidian as a vault